fluxcd/image-reflector-controller/docs/spec/v1alpha1/imagepolicies.md

 The `FilterTags` field gives you the opportunity to filter the image tags _before_ they are considered by the policy rule.

-The `Pattern` field takes a regular expression which can match anywhere in the tag string.
+The `Pattern` field takes a [regular expression][regex-go] which can match anywhere in the tag string.
 Only tags that match the pattern are considered by the policy rule.

 The optional `Extract` value will be expanded for each tag that matches the pattern.
 The resulting values will be supplied to the policy rule instead of the original tags.
 If `Extract` is empty, then